angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 playing.
 They cast a :card[Chalice of the Void] on turn one off a :card[City of Traitors] which I countered.
-I cast :card[Doomsday] the following turn and make a pile that can beat anything but a :card[Trinisphere], they don’t cast anything and just pass the turn, :card[Thassa’s Oracle] enters the battlefield and we reach for our sideboards.
+I cast :card[Doomsday] the following turn and make a pile that can beat anything but a :card[Trinisphere], they don’t cast anything and just pass the turn, :card[Thassa's Oracle] enters the battlefield and we reach for our sideboards.
 I thought my opponent was on mono {R} stompy but in this case I think I would still SB the same way.